-- Do not fly near or over sensitive infrastructure or property such as power stations, water treatment facilities, correctional facilities, heavily traveled roadways, government facilities, etc.
+- Do not fly near or over sensitive infrastructure or property.
+That includes power stations, water treatment facilities, correctional facilities, heavily traveled roadways or government facilities.

 - Check and follow all local laws and ordinances before flying over private property.